shelljs/shelljs/README.md

 ### uniq([options,] [input, [output]])
 Available options:

-+ `-i`: Ignore differences in case when comparing
++ `-i`: Ignore case while comparing
 + `-c`: Prefix lines by the number of occurrences
-+ `-d`: Only print duplicate lines, one for each group
++ `-d`: Only print duplicate lines, one for each group of identical lines

 Examples: